- Get Help

 Students arrive at Appalachian with varying levels of information literacy skills.
 They may not have had exposure to university level research and may be overwhelmed with even basic research tasks (i.e. searching the online catalog, locating books, finding articles).
 Librarians have the expertise to provide your students instruction in the concepts as well as mechanics of locating, evaluating, and accessing information resources.
 Bringing your student to the library is a good way to get them off to a good start on the research process.

-The First Year Seminar Library Instruction Curriculum is designed to address the research assignments that students will be completing in your course.
+The First Year and Freshman Seminar Library Instruction Curriculum is designed to address the research assignments that students will be completing in your course.
 The session will include an overview of the library homepage, introduction to searching the library catalog and databases, and evaluation of information sources.

 Curriculum: Students will be introduced to the steps in the research process and will be provided an overview of library resources and services appropriate for completing a research-based assignment.